aditi-govindu/Image-Classsification-using-sklearn/README.md

-# Image Classsification using sklearn
+# Image Classification using sklearn
 Using Machine learning algorithms to classify images under 3 categories

 # sklearn